Sit back and watch our livestream cam of the Gulf Stream exhibit, along with a schedule of curated science lectures and live webinars.

 Virtual LIVE@Frost Science Speaker Series

 We’ve transformed our popular LIVE@Frost Science speaker series into a virtual offering.
-Taking place monthly, these online events will be livestreamed via the museum’s Facebook and Youtube pages, featuring museum experts and scientists on a variety of different compelling and relevant science topics.
+These online events will be livestreamed via the museum’s Facebook and Youtube pages, featuring museum experts and scientists on a variety of different compelling and relevant science topics.
 Set your calendar reminders, sit back and enjoy!
 Don’t have a Facebook or YouTube account?
 No need to worry!
 You do not need a Facebook profile or a YouTube account to access the events.

 Wednesday, April 8